oliverychen/oliverychen.github.io/index.md

 I read Engineering Science at the University of Oxford.

 <br>
-I work on research in statistics and neuroscience. <br />
+I work on research in statistics and neuroscience.
 With equal passion I write [*The Brain Whispers*](http://oliverychen.com/pages/blog/) blog, sharing some humble points on brain data science.

 <br>
 My previous training was in Anatomy and Developmental Biology (Visiting